A monopole invariant for families of contact structures: The neck-stretching argument

-\begin{proof} Before starting, we note that achieving the required transversality for the $\mathcal{M}_{z}([\afr] , U , \sigma ; \tau )$ of dimension $1$ follows from the Thom-Smale transversality theorem.
-Also, the moduli space $M_{z}([\afr] , Z_{\infty , \tau}(\sigma ))$ is compact, since its expected dimension is $0$, so if it is transversely cut out then it will consists of finitely-many points.
+\begin{proof} We start with some preliminary observations.
+First, note that the transversality assertion for the moduli spaces $\mathcal{M}_{z}([\afr] , U , \sigma ; \tau )$ of dimension $1$ follows by an application of the Thom-Smale transversality theorem, in the same way as for the moduli spaces $M_z ([\afr] , \sigma )$.
+In this case, again by standard finiteness results (see \S \ref{compactness}) we only have finitely many non-empty $\mathcal{M}_z ([\afr] , U , \sigma ; \tau )$ with dimension $1$.
+Also, the moduli space $M_{z}([\afr] , Z_{\infty , \tau}(\sigma ))$ is compact, since its expected dimension is $0$.
+Thus, if it is transversely cut out then it will consist of finitely-many points.